How Do I use Zoom Meetings with Sakai?

-Learn more about these changes at "OIT Help: Zoom Meetings: Passcodes and Waiting Rooms."
+Learn more at "OIT Help: Zoom Meetings: Passcodes and Waiting Rooms."

 Passcode or Waiting Room: Which is best for me?

-Enabling passcode for your Zoom meeting provides some additional security to your class session.
-It eliminates the possibility chance that an uninvited guest can join your meeting by simply guessing the Meeting ID or Personal Meeting ID.
+You may enable passcode for your Zoom meeting to provide some additional security to your class session.
+It reduces the possibility chance that an uninvited guest can join your meeting by simply guessing the Meeting ID or Personal Meeting ID.

 You can also add waiting room to ensure meeting privacy if it isn't too distracting or if you have a co-host who can help monitor and admit users from the waiting room.

-Make sure to remind students to avoid sharing meeting ID, invite link and password beyond the classroom.
+Make sure to remind students to avoid sharing meeting ID, invite link and passcode beyond the classroom.
 For more information, see "Zoom Meetings: Security and Privacy in Your Meetings."